1. The Science Museum

 £$€¥ Tickets for proms start at £6.

 Located on a five-acre site on the Brompton Road in Knightsbridge, Harrods is the world’s most famous department store.

 Established by Charles Henry Harrod in 1834 as a humble greengrocers, Harrods now covers 1 million square feet of retail space over seven levels, making it the biggest shop in Europe.

 Harrods has over 12,000 employees working in 330 departments, including jewellery, sporting gear, bridal, pets (which includes a pet spa), maternity, furniture, and musical instruments.
 Its motto is Omnia Omnibus Ubique, which means ‘All Things for All People, Everywhere’.

 All people, that is, who can afford its luxury brands.
 In 2012, its revenue was £650 million, generated by 15 million visitors.
-Harrods is now owned by the Qatar Investment Group, having been sold by Mohamed Al-Fayed for £1.5 billion in 2010.
+Harrods is now owned by the Qatar Investment Authority, having been sold by Mohamed Al-Fayed for £1.5 billion in 2010.